SantiagoSalazarPavajeau/learn-blog/_posts/2019-11-07-learning_programming.markdown

 I had to split my time in multiple directions, and my plans for a MD/PhD/graduate school became more distant as it became clear that I underestimated the timeline of the career plans I set for myself.
 Being the main caretaker of my daughter took the main stage in my life and I tried my best in juggling all of these challenges, but always felt I had to do more, even when i gave all I had, and so I postponed my original school plans.

-This made me feel greatly disappointed in myself in the new career path I was on, but had to settle with working in unexpected minimum wage jobs that had nothing to do with my original plans, but I sticked to it over the years and was able to finish my undergrad.
+This made me feel greatly disappointed in myself in the new career path I was on, but had to settle with working in unexpected minimum wage jobs that had nothing to do with my original plans, but I sticked to school part-time over the years and was able to finish my undergrad.

 Then, after some more years went by, I met my wife who was the greatest inspiration for me and got motivated to go back to school to a shorter 1 year business school program.
 I felt my daughter had a more stable environment, so I decided to keep pursuing my career dreams despite knowing how difficult going back to school would be again.
 And it was extremely difficult, the high cost of the school took a toll on everyone and the ROI didn't immediately materialize.

 So, studying business in the end wasn't a fast-track to the accomplishment of all my dreams but it was more like obtaining a basic grounded general education I was missing and the great professors and classmates I met really taught me a lot.
 But it mainly showed me that I had still a lot to learn and that I could not give up on having a voice and a story to share as finding my real talents, interests and but also recognizing my obstacles was the only way to improve.

 Having studied science and business I started to understand that the middle ground of these fields in organizations was in engineering and innovation.
-And so, I started to realize that me having a technical inclination (science major in college) I could specialize in this area, but the path wasn't clear at all.
+And so, I started to realize that me having a technical inclination (science major in college) I could specialize in this area, but the path to take was still not very clear .

 So my post-masters experience was not an ROI success and after an unsuccessful job search and some online courses, I actually went back to working customer service full-time and was very close to abandoning my career dreams once again.

 ### As always, we don't know what we don't know (until we know).

 But luckily after some very valuable advice by a family friend who is an experienced software engineer, got pointed in the direction of Javascript, and only then I finally understood that the software engineering profession -specifically- aligned with my interests, talents and skills.
+But also what convinced me is that it is an accesible field since the technical knowledge is open over the internet.

 I ended up having to find the path to my dream career, through years of high expectations unmet and only until after a lot of growth and some luck I saw that tech would be the field for me.